How to take pictures of solar eclipse with dslr camera

 1. Wear Proper Eye Protection: The first rule of solar eclipse photography is to never look directly at the sun, even through your camera’s viewfinder.
 Without adequate eye protection, the intense rays of the sun can cause permanent damage to your eyes.
 Make sure to invest in certified solar eclipse glasses or use a solar filter for your camera to photograph the eclipse safely.

-See also Best dslr camera for baby photography
+See also Best dslr camera books

 2. Use a Sturdy Tripod: During an eclipse, you’ll need to use longer exposure times to capture the details of the event.
 To prevent blurry images, it’s crucial to mount your DSLR camera on a sturdy tripod.
 This will eliminate camera shake and allow you to capture sharp and focused shots.